ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Near the grave stood a venerable apple-tree,

+| caught in the very act of “robbing the grave.

+when and by whom planted is not known.
+This
+tree had sent two of its main roots into the
+graves of Mr. and Mrs. Williams.
+The larger
+root had pushed its way through the earth till
 it reached the precise spot occupied by the
 skull of Roger Williams.
 There making a turn
 as if going round the skull, it followed the